shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

   cat("Running in batch mode\r\n")

   # assign args passed from batch call
-  # or wrap them into a function
+  # or wrap it into a function
   parse_args()
 }else{
   cat("Running in iteractive mode\r\n")